Hawke's Bay Hospital dedicated Covid isolation ward relocated

 Hawke's Bay Hospital's tower block is the new home of a dedicated isolation facility for patients hospitalised with Covid-19.

-HBDHB chief operating officer Chris Ash said Ruakopito had served the purpose well for the last ten weeks during an influx from the Omicron surge.
+HBDHB chief operating officer Chris Ash said Ruakopito had served the purpose well for the last 10 weeks during an influx from the Omicron surge.

 He said the new facility could accommodate 26 Covid patients.